secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 satisfy the intended compatibility requirements as denoted by its associated normal version.

-As it stands, we would have three different logics, how version numbers are assigned for intermediate states, i.e. stored documents between two "approvals":
+As it stands, we have three different logics, how version numbers are assigned for intermediate states, i.e. stored documents between two "approvals":

 1. initial version < 1: